probe-dock/probe-dock-clients/README.md

 project:
   apiId: 154sic93pxs0
   version: 1.2.3
+  baseTestPath: /path/to/test/directory # Relative base path to the source files of the tests

 server: probedock.example.com   # The identifier of one of the Probe Dock servers defined in the home configuration file
 ```